XuguangAi/XuguangAi.github.io/_pages/about.md

   - /about.html
 ---

-My name is Xuguang Ai(艾旭光).
+My name is Xuguang Ai.
 I have a deep passion for NLP & CV and applying AI in healthcare.
 I earned my MS degree in Data Science from University of Kentucky, where I also had the opportunity to work as a Research Assistant under the mentorship of [Prof. Ramakanth Kavuluru](https://www.engr.uky.edu/directory/kavuluru-ramakanth).
+Currently, I am a Data Scientist at the Biomedical Informatics & Data Science department at Yale University.
 I'm always open to connections and discussions so please don't hesitate to get in touch!

 News
 ======